5587026/situ/README.md

-# situ
+# situ 1.0

-The Situ Logical Language.
+The Situ constructed language uses logic and semantic primes to clearly and precisely articulate concepts.
+Situ uses formal logic to structure sentences.